Royal Rumble (2013)

-The 2013 Royal Rumble was the 26th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on January 27, 2013, at the US Airways Center in Phoenix, Arizona.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
+The 2013 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 26th annual Royal Rumble event and took place on January 27, 2013, at the US Airways Center in Phoenix, Arizona.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a world championship match at WrestleMania.
 For the 2013 event, the winner received their choice to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania 29.
-It was the last Royal Rumble to feature the World Heavyweight Championship, which was unified with the WWE Championship in December; subsequently, this was the last Royal Rumble to include two eligible championships for the Royal Rumble winner until the 2017 event.

 Five matches were contested at the event, including one on the Pre-Show.
-In the main event, The Rock defeated CM Punk to win the WWE Championship, which was his first championship since 2002 that also ended Punk's reign at 434 days.
-On the undercard, John Cena won the 2013 Royal Rumble match, making him the fourth multiple Royal Rumble winner.
-In another prominent match, Antonio Cesaro defeated The Miz to retain his United States Championship.
+In the main event, The Rock defeated CM Punk to win the WWE Championship, ending Punk's reign at 434 days; this was also Rock's first championship since 2002.
+On the undercard, John Cena won the 2013 Royal Rumble match, marking his second win, after 2008, and making him the fourth multi-time winner, after Hulk Hogan, Shawn Michaels, and "Stone Cold" Steve Austin.
+In another prominent match, Antonio Cesaro defeated The Miz to retain his WWE United States Championship.

+This was the last Royal Rumble event to feature this version of the World Heavyweight Championship as it was unified with the WWE Championship in December at TLC: Tables, Ladders & Chairs.
+As a result of the unification, the World Heavyweight Championship was immediately retired while the WWE Championship became known as the WWE World Heavyweight Championship.
+This subsequently made it the last Royal Rumble event to include two eligible options for the Royal Rumble match winner until the 2017 event.

 Production

 Background

-The event was held at the US Airways Center in Phoenix, Arizona.
+The 26th annual Royal Rumble event was held at the US Airways Center in Phoenix, Arizona.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 26th Royal Rumble event was scheduled to be held on January 27, 2013, at the US Airways Center in Phoenix, Arizona.

+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2013, the winner could choose to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania 29.
-The 2013 event was the 26th Royal Rumble and was scheduled to be held on January 27, 2013, at the US Airways Center in Phoenix, Arizona.